rosevoul/ml-systems/docs/index.md

 title: Home
 ---

-## Perspective
+## About

 I work on machine learning systems where modeling choices shape user experience, business outcomes, and long-term system behavior.

 My focus is on:
 - Translating abstract models into production-ready systems
 - Choosing the appropriate level of complexity for the problem
-- Making tradeoffs, uncertainty, and failure modes explicit
+- Making trade-offs, uncertainty, and failure modes explicit

+I’ve shipped end-to-end ML systems, from data pipelines and modeling to deployment, monitoring, and iteration, with direct ownership of production metrics.
+In recent work, I owned a production ML system that drove measurable lift in engagement and tens of millions in incremental revenue.

 ## Areas of Interest